 Contact our office to schedule an appointment with an attorney to help you determine which bankruptcy is best for your particular situation and future goals.

 At A Bankruptcy Law Firm, we understand that filing for bankruptcy can be confusing and stressful.
 Let us help you by answer a few of the questions you may have.

 It is a court order releasing a debtor from all of his or her dischargeable debts and ordering the creditors not to attempt to collect them from the debtor.
 A debt that is discharged is one that the debtor is released from and does not have to pay.
 However, some debts are not dischargeable under chapter 7.

-2. What Debts Are Not Dischargeable Under Chapter 7?
+2. What Debts are not Dischargeable Under a Chapter 7 Bankruptcy?

 All debts of any kind or amount, including out-of-state debts, are dischargeable under chapter 7 except the debts listed below.
 The following is a list of the most common debts that are not dischargeable under chapter 7:

-• Debts for intentional or malicious injury to the person or property of another, if the creditor files a timely complaint in the case.
+- – Debts for intentional injury to the person or property of another, if the creditor files a timely complaint

 Yes.
 A husband and wife may file a joint petition under chapter 7.
 If a joint petition is filed, only one set of bankruptcy forms is needed and only one filing fee is charged.